klayu/hb_dialpine/content/english/pages/privacy-policy.md

 **Where will Data be Transferred?**

 Your data, including personal data that we collect from you, may be transferred to, stored at and processed by us and other third parties outside the country in which you reside, including, but not limited to the United States, where data protection and privacy regulations may not offer the same level of protection as in other parts of the world.
-By using our platform, you agree to this transfer, storing or processing subject to the terms of our Data Protection Addendum.
+By using our platform, you agree to this transfer, storing or processing subject to the terms of use.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this policy.
-Except as otherwise provided in our Data Protection Addendum, your team's project and task data will never be transferred to third parties.
-The only data we share with third parties is for analytics, error tracking, and marketing.

 **How Long will Data be Stored?**